Annotation Infrastructure

 annotate_schema2_parquet

-This tool is used to annotate Parquet datasets partitioned according to GPF’s schema2
+This tool is used to annotate Parquet datasets partitioned according to GPF’s schema2 format.
+It expects a directory of the dataset as input.

-The tool will always parallelize the annotation, unless explicitly disabled using the -j 1
+The tool will always parallelize the annotation, unless explicitly disabled using the -j 1 argument.

 Unlike the other tools, reannotation will be carried out automatically if a previous annotation is detected in the dataset.